Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: time_format(time, format) formats the time argument using the specifiers in the format argument.
+This supports a subset of the string format specifiers available for the `date_format`_ function.
+Using invalid format specifiers supported by `date_format`_ will return 0 or null.
+If an argument of type DATE is passed in, it is treated as a DATETIME at midnight (i.e., 00:00:00).

 .. list-table:: The following table describes the available specifier arguments.
    :widths: 20 80